 While the colors offered in the Rapid 26L are a bit bright, this pack is truly minimalist and works great in harsh weather conditions.
 As the name suggests, you can go from Sea to Summit without fearing the bag will let water in.
 The abrasion-proof outer material is a TPU laminate, and the roll top seals with a clip, making it hard to penetrate.
 After 11 minutes, this bag and all of its pockets stayed dry.
 The straps aren’t as waterproof, but they’re also ventilated and breathe well on the trail.
 As for the inside, the interior was completely dry, and there are no exterior stash pockets for water to creep inside.

 Arc’Teryx Granville Backpack

 In four muted, yet distinct colors, this Arc’teryx pack is the only bag that isn’t entirely sealed in some way.
 The flip top has magnets that keep both sides of the flap down, and the waterproofing only works if you have the bag on your back, attached to a bike, or upright on the ground.
-While this one laid on the ground with all the others, the electronics pocket in the back stayed dry, as did the pocket that’s right under the flip top lid.
+While this one laid on the ground with all the others, the padded laptop sleeve in the back stayed dry, as did the pocket that’s right under the flip top lid.
 There was a small amount of water pooling in the bottom of the bag, but again, it laid flat, and there’s no way to secure the top all the way.